ISAITB/docs-tdl/source/constructs/index.rst

     @level | no | The severity level to be considered when this step fails.
 Can be set to ``ERROR`` (the default) or ``WARNING``, or be defined dynamically via :ref:`variable reference<test-case-referring-to-variables>`.
 See :ref:`tdl-steps-common-level` for further details.
     @operation | no | An alternative to the operation element providing the operation to carry out by the processing handler.
 See also :ref:`tdl-step-process__simplified`.
     @output | no | The name to use for the session context variable to store the processing output as an alternative to using the ``id``.
 See also :ref:`tdl-step-process__simplified`.
+    @skipped | no | A boolean value or variable reference (default being "false") which will result in the step being skipped if "true" See also :ref:`tdl-steps-common-skipped`.
     @stopOnError | no | A boolean flag determining whether the test session should end if this step fails (default is "false").
 See also :ref:`tdl-steps-common-stoponerror`.
     @txnId | no | The ID of the transaction to which this processing step belongs.
 Can be omitted if a transaction is not needed but in this case the ``handler`` attribute must be defined. documentation | no | Rich text content that provides further information on the current step (meaningful if ``hidden`` is "false").